SiEPIC/SiEPIC_EBeam_PDK/README.md

 # SiEPIC_EBeam_PDK

-SiEPIC EBeam PDK, Library
+- <a href="www.siepic.ubc.ca">SiEPIC</a> EBeam PDK, Library - for silicon photonics layout, design and verification

-Package for KLayout, klayout.de
+- by Lukas Chrostowski, (c) 2015

-by Lukas Chrostowski, (c) 2015
+- Package for KLayout, klayout.de (developed on KLayout version 0.24.3, OSX)

-Developed on KLayout version 0.24.3, OSX.
+- Instruction on design, layout, fabrication, test, data analysis for silicon photonics provided in the edX course: <a href="edx.org/course/silicon-photonics-design-fabrication-ubcx-phot1x">Silicon Photonics Design, Fabrication and Data Analysis</a>.

 ##Package includes: